TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 1. Make a list of the GPIO's involved in the setup you want to configure.
-    3. The GPIO you want to use needs GPIO pin mux configuration?
+    3. Does the GPIO you want to use need a GPIO pin mux configuration?

     ```YES, according to Table1 the IO's 10-->19 does requires pin-mux configuration.
-The IO10 is related to GPIO41, that in turn has the GPIO263 that selects between PWM and "240", that "240" refers to GPIO240, when we took a look to GPIO240 we see it can be configured to select between I2S and SPI.
+The IO10 is related to GPIO41, that in turn has the GPIO263 that selects between PWM and "240", that "240" refers to GPIO240, when we take a look at GPIO240 we see it can be configured to select between I2S and SPI.
 We need SPI.```

     So wrapping up, the GPIO's needed for pin Mux are: